 A COMPREHENSIVE NEUROPSYCHOLOGICAL EVALUATION IS AN INVALUABLE TOOL THAT CAN UNLOCK OBSTACLES TO ACHIEVEMENT IN ACADEMIC, WORK, AND SOCIAL ENVIRONMENTS.

-Dr. Laura McDonald strives to perform cutting edge assessments in a warm and nurturing environment to uncover a child’s unique pattern of strength and challenges and inform treatment planning.
+Dr. Laura McDonald strives to perform cutting edge neuropsychological evaluations in a warm and nurturing environment to uncover a child’s unique pattern of strength and challenges and inform treatment planning.
 Children, teens, or young adults who process information differently, show learning differences, or have emotional struggles may be misperceived as “unmotivated,” “oppositional,” or “lazy.”
 Similarly, they might themselves draw the faulty conclusion that they “just aren’t as smart” when they see how much they struggle compared to their peers.
 All of these explanations are usually not true, negatively affect a young person’s self-esteem and confidence, and do not foster success.

 In the words of Ross Greene and Stuart Ablon, “Kids do well if they can.”
 Dr. McDonald’s goal in conducting a neuropsychological evaluation is to uncover an individual’s unique set of strengths and weaknesses to understand the challenges the child is facing in meeting developmental demands and the strengths the child may call upon to compensate.
 Once barriers to learning and functioning as well as strengths and talents have been identified, Dr. McDonald is able to put a plan together to address areas of growth and ensure that strengths are optimized, in order to allow children, teens, and young adults to reach their full potential.